 I specialize in teaching engineering well (engineering education) outreach with schools, widening participating and working to increase the number of women in STEM.
 I have an interest in gender roles in engineering (and breaking them) and have experience as part of the Athena SWAN initiative which works to improve the number of women in academia in STEM.

 I am keen on e-learning and have run a mooc (massive open online course) and use social media to improve the student learning experience.
-My background is in Electronic Engineering and I now teach this to Year 0 students at the University.
+My background is in Electronic Engineering and I teach this to students from all years at the University.

 Department of Electrical and Electronic Engineering (2017 - Present):